Chymyst/chymyst-core/docs/chymyst10.md

 - Defining a `DM` needs an implicit `ClusterConfig` value to be available in scope.
 - Distributed molecules are always non-blocking.
 - Distributed molecules may be consumed by any DCM peer connected to the cluster.
-- If a cluster connection becomes unavailable (e.g. due to a network timeout), emitting a DM will fail and instead throw an exception.
+- If a cluster connection becomes unavailable (e.g. due to a network timeout), emitting a DM will still not fail, but the data will be stored persistently and sending will be tried again later.
-- If a cluster connection is restored after being temporarily unavailable, emitting a DM may fail if the DM is bound to a specific cluster session (see below).
+- If a cluster connection is restored after being temporarily unavailable, emitting a DM or other reaction products may be denied (cause a special exception) if the reaction is bound to a specific cluster session (see below).

 Defining reactions and emitting a distributed molecule is done in the same way as with local molecules: